freya-davies/blog-express-handlebars/README.md

 ## Express Routes
 1. Express allows us to display data based on the url we are accessing in our browser.
 We do this using ROUTES.
-2. Look at the "server.js" file, and uncomment the code under "Set up routes".
+2. Look at the server.js file, and uncomment the code under "Set up routes".
 Then refresh your browser
-    - We are now sending "Home Page" back to the browser when we visit the "/"
+    - We are now sending "Home Page" back to the browser when we visit the "/" route
     - We send "Blog page" back to the browser when we visit the "/blog" route

 More about routes:
 * "/" is commonly referred to as the "home route".
 When we access this, we are visiting http://localhost:3000
 * "/blog" will be the route at which we place our blog.
 When we access this, we are visiting http://localhost:3000/blog
-* NB: this may end up being slightly different for you, depending on how you have set up your EDA blog previously.
-Feel free to change this to something that works for you!

 Both of these routes are accessed using "GET" requests.
 They are essentially requesting data from a specified resource.
 They then respond to that according to the code we write (e.g. ```res.send()```, ```res.render()```)
 * For more info: https://www.w3schools.com/tags/ref_httpmethods.asp